Janee/belvo-demo/README.md

 ### Feedback to Belvo:

-* Response request using ruby symbols not string keys.
+* Response requests using ruby symbols instead of string keys.
 * Search endpoint to find accounts/other using different attributes ("link", "owner_id", etc.)
-* Full functional guide snippets.
+* Guide with ready-to-test snippets.
+* Postman with default sandbox credentials.